Dream of the Month (July 2002)

 Broken Glass often symbolizes emotional betrayal and the sense of feeling fragmented.

 Dreams of ex-spouses are fairly common dream code for “a similar dynamic at work.”
-It isn’t about the person himself, but about the tense, compensating pattern.
-Whether the dynamic is manifesting in a professional relationship, an undercurrent with the present partner, or (most often) between warring factions within the dreamer’s psyche, the pain and tension are the most recognizable characteristics.
+It isn not about the person himself, but about the tense, compensating pattern.
+Whether the dynamic is manifesting in a professional relationship, an undercurrent with the present partner, or (most often) between warring factions within the dreamer's psyche, the pain and tension are the most recognizable characteristics.

 Rather than leap toward trying to “pin the tension” on a particular party, focus on getting a feeling for how it operates in your emotional life.
 This dream is a picture of you being so willing to make something difficult work out, that you take up all the slack, and if there is energy missing from the mixture you take it out of your own hide.
-When you “pick up the tab” endlessly to make an ill-fitting arrangement do for the time being, it’s like shattering your expectations and then stoically chewing up the jagged pieces.
+When you “pick up the tab” endlessly to make an ill-fitting arrangement do for the time being, it is like shattering your expectations and then stoically chewing up the jagged pieces.